Registering a birth

 - Please bring payment for the birth certificates required – Fees

-- Extra copies of certificates can be issued at a later date but cost more after the day of registration.
+- Extra copies of certificates can be issued at a later date

-Information you'll be asked by the Registrar:
+The information you'll be asked by the Registrar:

 - Baby’s name, date and place of birth